alinnman/celestial-navigation/README.md

 When we move in closer we can clearly see a precise intersection.
 ![Locating from Chicago (detail)](pics/chicago-intersection-2.png "Locating from Chicago (detail)")

-*Note: The mapping software used in the images above is not precise, and the actual intersections are even "tighter" than shown above.*

 The output of the script will be like this:
 First we show the two intersection points from two small circles.
 The second one is within Chicago.